 Additional information on the Alliance, including how to join, will be available later this year.

-The Alliance for Open Media is a project of the Joint Development Foundation, an independent non-profit organization that provides the corporate and legal infrastructure to enable groups to establish and operate standards and source code development collaborations.
+The Alliance for Open Media is a Joint Development Foundation Projects, LLC series.
+The Joint Development Foundation is an independent non-profit organization that provides the corporate and legal infrastructure to enable groups to establish and operate standards and source code development collaborations.